-3) The applicant must propose to serve an announced service area and its patients identified in Table 6.
+3) The applicant must propose to serve an announced service area and its patients identified in the \underline{SAAT} .

-- a) The total unduplicated patients projected to be served by December 31, 2017, entered on Form 1A, must be at least 75 percent of the Patient Target in Table 6.
-See the Summary of Funding section above if the patient projection is less than the Patient Target in Table 6. - b) Zip codes entered in the Service Area Zip Codes field on Form 5B: Service Sites must be all of the service area zip codes listed on Table 6^{6} .
+- a) The total unduplicated patients projected to be served by December 31, 2017, entered on Form 1A, must be at least 75 percent of the Patient Target in the SAAT.
+See the Summary of Funding section above if the patient projection is less than the Patient Target in the SAAT. - b) Zip codes entered in the Service Area Zip Codes field on Form 5B: Service Sites must be those where at least 75 percent of the current patients reside.6 Refer to the SAAT to determine the zip codes where the majority of patients reside.